zouguojian/Personal-Accepted-Research/README.md

 * paper link [click](https://github.com/zouguojian/Accepted-paper/tree/main/Exploring%20the%20nonlinear%20impact%20of%20air%20pollution%20on%20housing%20prices-%20A%20machine%20learning%20approach)

+### ST-ANet: Speed prediction of spatio-temporal attention network for dynamic highway network. (中文核心, 已收录)

+* Accurate prediction of highway traffic speed can reduce traffic accidents and transit time, provide valuable reference data for traffic control in advance, and is of great significance to highway management.
+This paper proposes a speed prediction of spatio-temporal attention network for dynamic highway network (ST-ANet) driven by data and long-term prediction tasks.
+ST-ANet consists of three parts, the graph attention network (GAN) based on the spatial attention mechanism, the temporal attention network based on the multi-head self-attention mechanism, and the long short-term memory network (LSTM).
+In addition, this paper also uses some techniques to improve model performance, including dense connections and layer batch normalization methods.
+First, use GAN to extract the dynamic spatial correlation features of the highway network; second, use LSTM to extract the temporal correlation features of the highway network; finally, use the temporal attention mechanism to focus on the correlation between historical input data and predicted values.
+The experimental verification uses the monitoring data of the highway network in Yinchuan City, Ningxia Province, China.
+Compared with the latest GCN-LSTM model, the ST-ANet model reduces the prediction error MAE of the highway network traffic speed in the next 1 hour, 2 hours, and 3 hours by 4.0%, 3.6% and 3.9%, respectively.
+The experimental results show that the performance of the proposed prediction model in this paper is better than the baseline methods and can effectively solve the problem of long-term highway network traffic speed prediction.

 ## 2021年
 ### A novel Encoder-Decoder model based on read-first LSTM for air pollutant prediction, Science of The Total Environment, 765, 144507.
 (SCI, 中科院一区, IF: 10.753)